mech/Notes/Security/web_application_security.md

 ## Sensitive data exposure

 ## Cross-site request forgery

+You won't have CSRF if you use localstorage for token authentication and refuse to use cookie.
+If you must use cookie, HTTPS it and use `HttpOnly` so that JavaScript cannot read it.

 70 ways to encode `>` :( so you can't always filter out using blacklists.